jmcd73/tgn-wms/webroot/docs/INSTALL.md

    CONTAINER_NAME=${WEB_DIR}
    ```

-4. Build docker image
+4. Build docker image and run it
+   This will build a Ubuntu 20.04 image and compile glabels-3.4.1 to include zint barcode needed for GS1 labels

    ```sh
    ./docker-build.sh
    ```

-   Run `docker-run.sh` to start the container
+   Run `docker-run.sh` to start the container.
+You will be prompted to change the root password

    ```
    ./docker-run.sh